ubccr/ccrdocs/pages/index.md

 !!!
 Tip
     CCR provides UB's research computing and research cloud resources.
 All other IT services and support at UB are provided by [UBIT](https://buffalo.edu/ubit)

 **Not sure where to start?** These links provide info on the most popular topics while the left navigation provides the full documentation organized by topics.
-You can also use the search box at the top left for context searching!
+You can also use the search box at the top left for context searching.

 - [Getting Access](getting-access.md)
 - [Getting Started - Once you Have Access](getting-started.md)